shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 their wiki.

-Once we craft an email message we defer to a sendmail compatible SMTP client to actually send the email.
+Once we craft an email message we defer to a sendmail compatible SMTP client to send the email.
 This example uses `msmtp` here, you can instead use any other client and configure it accordingly.

-The above extension configuration calls some asterisk built-in apps and functions that you might need to install separately.
+The above extension configuration calls a few asterisk built-in apps and functions that you might need to install separately.
 For OpenWRT install the following packages:
 ```
 opkg install asterisk-app-system asterisk-app-verbose asterisk-func-base64